lsst-sqre/afwdata-cowboy/README.md

 git-lfs
 -------

 afwdata stores large files using [git-lfs](https://git-lfs.github.com/).
-LSST runs their own git-lfs and storage services.
-To use our git-lfs server you need to configure git.
-Typically through ~/.gitconfig or the repository's .git/config files.
+To use afwdata you must install git-lfs and configure it.
+LSST runs their own git-lfs server and storage service.
+Git and git-lfs must configured to use our server.

+Add this to your git configuration.
+Typically `~/.gitconfig` or the repository's `.git/config` file.
 ```
 [lfs]
 	url = "https://git-lfs.lsst.codes"